 - It would be much more difficult to use the original orientations to create the new drawing views in a drawing.
-The custom view will be used to create the other drawing views by projecting them along the vertical or horizontal directions.
+The New Top View will be used to create the other drawing views by projecting them along the vertical or horizontal directions.